sokiGit/rawrendering/README.md

 This example showcases the program's current abilities on the current commit.

 That includes:
-- Vector paths that use both straight lines and cubic bezier curves
+- Vector paths that use both straight lines and cubic Bézier curves
 - Circles (w/ outlines)
 - Rectangles (w/ outlines)
 - Absolute and relative positioning and anchor usage